 With her work, she creates a contemporary expression through the traditional culture of weaving.
 Her journey is enriched through the dialog she forms with the women weavers of Anatolia who takes role in the production process from their homes.
 This inclusive design process calls the power of design in social transformation, drives her to take a responsible position through her design practice.

 Cânâ’s work integrates design, art and crafts.
 Starting from the initial ideation, her design process is carried out hands on.
 She plays with common materials and existing techniques to fully understand their potential to develop a new contemporary expression.
 The experimental process results in the development and adaptation of skills, suggesting new ways of doing.

-She is currently collaborating with international brands and interior designers for custom projects, as well as taking an active role in the production of her self-initiated projects.
 In 2015, her first flat-weave rug collection, SHADE, received Elle Decor International Design Awards EDIDA and was relaunched in 2017 by nanimarquina.